anthonyfwill/sound-by-hand-gestures1/README.md

 # Training
 Hand sign recognition and finger gesture recognition can add and change training data and retrain the model.

+The model is trained on a dataset represented by X_train and y_train, which contain input features and corresponding labels, respectively.
+The training process involves iterating over the entire dataset for a specified number of epochs (in this case, 1000 epochs) and updating the model's weights based on the optimization of a chosen loss function.
+The training is performed in batches of 128 samples at a time, enhancing computational efficiency and memory usage.

 ### Hand sign recognition training
 #### 1.Learning data collection